-My first question for you is do you know where to turn off the water so it does not keep on leaking?
+My first question for you is do you know where to turn off the water at your house so when the water heater begins to leak, it does not continue to leak and ruin everything?
 Many people don’t.
 This is kind of important for 2 reasons; one thing that insurance companies consider when reviewing claims is did you make a reasonable effort to prevent additional damage after the initial discovery and, in many cases, the water will be going into your house through the walls and ruining things you love that can’t be replaced!

 About 2 years ago my water heater died.
 If you have not had this happen yet, the bottom rusts out and the water leaks out and into the drywall surrounding the unit.
 We were home fortunately and saw it happening and got the water turned off before it had a chance to do much damage.